How to Use Repurposed Wood for Design AccentsNovember 8, 2016

 Design and Build Your Dream Home With Custom Home Group

-These are just a few ideas for how to use repurposed wood for design accents in your home design.
+Reclaimed woods are one of the material trends that continues to be popular and these are just a few ideas for how to use repurposed wood for design accents in your home design.
 Although you can redecorate a current house, redecorating only goes so far sometimes.
 If no amount of redecorating or remodeling is making your current house feel like home, consider a custom home that is designed and built to suit your needs instead.
 If you’re ready to bring your dream home to life, contact Custom Home Group at 717-284-4090.